 ABSTRACT

-Christian Education stands as one of the core values of Exceeding Grace Christian Center (EGCC).
-However, we believe parents are primarily responsible for directing their children’s educations.
-We do not think parents should have to choose between a quality education for their children and the financial well-being of the families.
+Christian Education is one of Exceeding Grace Christian Center’s (EGCC) core values.
+However, we believe parents are primarily responsible for directing their children’s education.
+Parents should not have to choose between a quality education for their children and the financial well-being of the families.
 To that end, we established Harvest Preparatory Christian Academy (HPCA) Home-school Co-op to assist families in educating their beloved children.
 We seek to provide a spiritually, emotionally, and physically safe environment conducive to learning.

 HPCA’s Home-school Co-op is not the genesis of HPCA.
 Our doors initially opened in August 2006 as an affordable private school.
-We began with ten students of varying educational abilities (2 of which started with Individualized Educational Plans (IEP’s) from the local school district).
+We began with ten students of varying educational abilities (2 of which started with Individualized Educational Plans (IEPs) from the local school district).
 The students used a digital learning platform from Alpha Omega Publications, known as Switched-on-Schoolhouse.
-The outcomes were phenomenal.
-The students returned to the public school system at or above grade level, including those previously behind students.
-The program closed after a year as recruitment proved difficult.
-The general public did not fully embrace the digital learning model nor encouraged self-directed learning at that time.
+The outcomes were nothing short of phenomenal.
+The program closed after a year as recruitment proved difficult as the general public did not fully embrace the homeschooling model at that time.
+The ten students returned to the public school system at or above grade level, including those previously behind students.
+This success story is a testament to the effectiveness of our approach.

 STATEMENT OF NEED